• Skip to primary navigation

 Variations

-This Imitation Crab Ceviche would be fantastic with fresh summer tomatoes.
+This ceviche would be fantastic with fresh summer tomatoes.
 And with some bite from red chili flakes or cayenne pepper.

 • Make it spicy by adding in a few dashes of chili pepper flakes or a few pinches of cayenne pepper.
 I’d recommend sprinkling the chili pepper flakes right in, but adding the cayenne pepper to the lime juice “dressing”.